 Combination therapy with isoniazid, ethambutol, and rifampicin should be continued for 9 months.
 In addition, antipyretics and analgesics are usually required.
 In particular After apposite antimicrobial treatment for tuberculosis, treatment for erythema induratum mirrors that for erythema nodosum (eg, naproxen, super-saturated solution of potassium iodide).

-Used for empiric coverage for tubercle bacilli.
+Antituberculous agents are used for empiric coverage for tubercle bacilli.

-Not effective for all patients with erythema induratum.
+Clinical Context: Potassium iodide's mechanism of action is unknown, but it is known to enhance response by potentiating neutrophil activity.
+It is not effective for all patients with erythema induratum.
 Patients who receive medication shortly after the initial onset of induratum respond more satisfactorily than those with chronic induratum.